bbrajkovic/Exploratory_Data_Analysis/README.md

 5. Add the PNG file and R code file to your git repository

 ## Project deliverables
+1. Global Active Power Histogram with red columns
+2. Global Active Power line plot for consumption over period of time
-1. Global Active Power plot
+3. Global Active Power line plot for sub_meter consumption over period of time
+4. Dashboard with 4 different line plots with different variables and formatting

 ## Code logic description
 1. All 4 plots from project requirements can be created by running "master_script.R" which calls individual scripts